ManishBisht17/football-stats/README.md

 ### Prerequisites
 To run this project, ensure you have the following installed:

+1. Install all the dependencies Run this command in backend file's terminal => npm i
-1. in backend file Run the command => (i) npm i ,(ii) npx nodemon
+2. in backend file Run the command => npx nodemon
-2. after this in html file run Live server then you can search the stats by id
+3. after this in html  file => run Live server then you can search the stats by id